Camping Kettle Choices: Top Picks for Your Next Adventure

 - Alcohol burners

-Some kettles, like the GSI Glacier Stainless Tea Kettle, are great for car camping and work well on various heat sources.
+Some kettles, like the GSI Glacier Stainless Tea Kettle, are especially good for car camping and handle all sorts of heat sources.

 Handle and Spout Design